satvikgoel950/8BitSAR_SatvikGoel_eSim/README.md

 - Reference
 - Author
 # Introduction
+The world surrounding us has only analog signals which were utilised and analysed by the engineers before the digital era.
+In the digital era all the signals are digital in nature and hence the usage of analog to digital converters(adc's) has increased significantly.
+Digital domain provides the facilities of higher speeds, storage, high immunity to noise and what not.
+In order to have maximum benefits we need are adc's to be fast and efficient.
+SAR type adc is one of the fastest adc which can be designed.
+An SAR(Successive Approximation Register) block take only number of pulses equal to the number of bits.
+Where adc like counter type counts to 2 power N times, an SAR block does that in N pulses only.
 # Tool Used
 ## eSim
 eSim (previously known as Oscad / FreeEDA) is a free/libre and open source EDA tool for circuit design, simulation, analysis and PCB design.
 It is an integrated tool built using free/libre and open source software such as KiCad, Ngspice, Verilator, makerchip-app, sandpiper-saas and GHDL. eSim is released under GPL.